PhD Study in the United Kingdom (UK)

 The UK offers students the opportunity to gain an internationally recognised and respected academic qualification, whilst at the same time experiencing life in a culturally rich and diverse environment.

-UK Higher Education is renowned for the quality of its teaching and research.
+UK higher education is renowned for the quality of its teaching and research.
 Many of the leading UK universities boast world-class research facilities and produce research of the highest standard, enabling both taught and research students to benefit from the knowledge and expertise of some of the world’s most acclaimed specialists.
+To find out more about the UK higher education system, click here.

 British universities encourage students to think creatively and independently in a stimulating learning environment, providing them with the confidence, knowledge and ability to excel in their chosen career.
 Employers across the world recognise and value the quality of a UK university education.